 All students need to form a committee with 3 members for their capstone project.
 This committee must include a project advisor and two additional committee members.
 Two members must be affiliated with E3B (including affiliate faculty from our partner institutions), and you must have one core E3B faculty member on your committee.

-The M.A. application deadline is January 15 each year.
+The M.A. application deadline is mid-January each year.
+For the exact deadline, please check HERE.

 A background in ecology and evolutionary biology, including undergraduate courses in